A few days ago when I was driving my car, my elder brother sitting beside me told about the newly released audio interface by MOTU.

-Now let us discuss different common features of Motu M4 that help you in whether you should it to buy or not.
+Now let us discuss different common features of Motu M4 that help you in whether you should buy it or not.

-I’ve told you above, The SABRE32 DAC technology which makes it a high dynamic range device and USB-C technology which makes it an ultra-fast audio interface is the charm, there are some other features that will excite you in buying this great audio interface.
+I’ve told you above that the SABRE32 DAC technology which makes it a high dynamic range device and USB-C technology which makes it an ultra-fast audio interface is a charm, there are some other features that will excite you in buying this great audio interface.

-Features like up to 192 kHz sample rates and world-class preamps used in this audio interface are added benefit you’ll get in Motu M4.
+Features like up to 192 kHz sample rates and world-class preamps used in this audio interface are added benefits you’ll get in Motu M4.

 Ins and Outs

 Motu M4 has 4 Ins and 4 Outs of which you’ll get 2 preamps on the front side panel and 2 TRS ins on the backside.